 Sometimes all businesses need to review their working practices with an accent on cutting expenditure.
 All companies are given to doing things the same way as they have been done before and this means that bad habits can be fallen into too easily.

-When looking to increase your competitiveness and profitability, it is always advisable to look at your cost base before considering sales price rises.
+Whether you run an agency franchise, a small startup or are a solopreneur, when looking to increase your competitiveness and profitability, it is always advisable to look at your cost base before considering sales price rises.

-The following useful tips are great for any SME owner, but are equally suited to larger organisations.
+The following useful tips are great for any SME owner but are equally suited to larger organisations.

 Don’t Cut Budgets Equally